HAVOLINE/CL BRYANT Western Late Model division rookie Joe Stearns captures first win, Clawson sets new Pure Stock qualifying record

 “Last time I was here I blew an engine,” said Scantlen.
 “I had some good luck and good track position, Clawson was the only other competition and he fell out early.”

 Scantlen started five deep on the inside.
-He gained the lead on lap-11 and held it through the race.
+He gained the lead on lap-11 and

 Jim Vosberg finished in third, Brian Vosberg ended at fourth and Stockton’s Dave Ball finished fifth.